USA December 05, 2022

 These forests are home to the tallest trees on earth.
 The giant redwoods and sequoias draw visitors from all over the world who come to stand in the shadows of the biggest organisms to ever live.

 Sequoias like to hang out in high elevations and love the periodic dry heat of more mountainous areas.
-They are slightly shorter than redwood trees, but are usually much wider and actually bigger overall than the redwoods.
-A tree nicknamed General Sherman is over 2.7 million pounds and over 100 feet wide.
-It is the largest organism on the planet today.
+They are slightly shorter than redwood trees but are usually much wider and actually bigger overall than the redwoods.
+A tree nicknamed General Sherman is over 2.7 million pounds in weight and over 100 feet in width.
+It is the largest living organism on the planet today.
+If you've never visited

 4. Death Valley, Nevada